 Recent research suggests that on average, 1 in 100 children will be diagnosed with autism, with boys outnumbering girls 4:1.

-What difficulties do individuals with autism experience?
+What difficulties can individuals with autism experience?

 Children and adults with autism have difficulties that are usually grouped into three areas.